 If the COVID-19 pandemic has taught us anything, it's that we need to take care of hygiene way more than we used to.
 The importance of hygiene has been ingrained in our mind, and we expect every place we visit to be hygienic.
-One of those places is our workplace—it needs to be clean and hygienic because we will spend multiple h each day there.
+One of those places is our workplace—it needs to be clean and hygienic because we will spend multiple hours each day there.

 Do Paints Protect You From Viruses?

 COVID-19 pandemic has changed our lives.
 91% of households are washing hands more often, and 41% of the same have bought new hygiene products like sanitisers, hand washes, and toilet cleaners.
-But as we all know, it is not enough to just wash your hands every h.
-Microbes like viruses, germs, and bacteria can stay active on the surfaces around your house for h, and even days in some cases.
+But as we all know, it is not enough to just wash your hands every hour.
+Microbes like viruses, germs, and bacteria can stay active on the surfaces around your house for hours, and even days in some cases.

 Securing Your Home From Virus and Bacteria

 The current COVID-19 pandemic has been a wake-up call for the entire world.
 People who used to put hygiene at the bottom of their daily lives have now changed the way they live.
 Everyone is cautious now to avoid catching the virus, and we are all taking measures to ensure protection against the coronavirus.
 We wash our hands regularly, wear masks, and avoid crowds.
 But is it enough?

 4 Invisible Viruses at Homes and the Risks They Pose

 We feel that the world outside our house is unsafe.
 Viruses and bacteria are present everywhere outside the homes that can make us fall sick.
 But it is a common misconception that you may transfer and carry disease-causing viruses and bacteria from outdoors.

 3 Steps You Can Take to Protect Yourself from Virus Infections